ymorsi7/MSI-Esports-Center/README.md

 <img src = "https://cdn.dribbble.com/users/3144264/screenshots/16080159/media/76c03dd932c1e3f797c3fb5869826de9.png"  height = "75"> <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Seal_of_the_University_of_California%2C_San_Diego.svg/1200px-Seal_of_the_University_of_California%2C_San_Diego.svg.png"  height = "75">

 # MSI Hackathon (UC San Diego)
 For the 2023 MSI Hackathon, we were assigned to solve the ongoing challenge of queue management and user trackability at TEC Cafe, located at the University of California, San Diego.
-The challenge was to thus improve the efficiency of the current system they had in place, which was a scan-in-and-use methodology and streamline it as much as possible.
+The challenge was to improve the efficiency of the current system they had in place, which was a scan-in-and-use methodology, and streamline it as much as possible.

 We were recommended to focus on three specific features:
 - Queue Management with ID Scanning